 Get a Taste of the City

 For a city of its size, Reykjavik has a fantastic selection of restaurants with all sorts of fabulous cuisine to try.
 You won’t be short of options.
 However, if you want to try something Icelandic, look out for local delicacies like cod’s head cooked in chicken stock.
-By the harbour, you’ll find seafood restaurants and bars with lively atmosphere and a view of the old harbour.
+By the harbor, you’ll find seafood restaurants and bars with a lively atmosphere and a view of the old harbor.
 The flea market also sells fermented shark meat but we’re never sure whether this is a delicacy or a dare!

 Enjoy the View

 Hallgrímskirkja is the largest church in Iceland.
 Its design is inspired by the columnar basalt formations found throughout the Icelandic landscape.
 You can climb or take the lift to the top of the church for a wonderful panoramic view of the city.
 Perlan, a glass dome which is built on the city’s hot water tanks, has a viewing platform that also gives a fantastic 360-degree view of the city.

 This historic house dates from 1909 and is where Presidents Ronald Reagan and Mikhail Gorbatsjov met for a summit in 1986, effectively marking the end of the Cold War.

 Check Out the Wildlife

 From Reykjavík harbour, you can head off on an Icelandic whale-watching trip on Faxaflói bay.
 You’ll see whales and dolphins in their natural habitat as well as some wonderful birdlife including puffins.